Experiencing the Humanities

 The stage arts often are thought of as the place or occasion for more truly interactive arts.
 Actors and actresses sometimes will talk to audiences and listen to them.
 In some stage performances, especially, perhaps, history plays, comedic routines, and performances of magic, audience members actually are invited up on the stage.

 Newer forms of art that are more fully interactive have risen in recent times.
 The electronic age has brought them.
-We now have wildly colorful video programs that are games with various developments possible.
+We now have wildly colorful video programs that are games with various developments possible--interactive art in two dimensions or, with cartoon-like or slightly fake but realistic humans in three dimensions--while playing electronic games.
 We have light display units and flexible sculptural units (e.g. a series of closely gathered pins) that react to the touch, warmth, or shape of people's hands.
 We have painting or drawing sets and story making books that allow for an infinite number of possible developments.
 Someday, if three-dimensional transmissions--holographs--become more common for TV, computers, and videos than two-dimensional video-screen monitors, we will have TV, computer, and video pictures that we can actually walk inside of and participate in.

 What about interaction between artist and audience in the actual creation of a work of art?
 This may be harder to foresee.
 The time-honored division between formal audiences, who want to hear or see great art by an individual, versus leisure audiences who just want to have a good time probably never will disappear.
 The traditional, formal nature of high art developed by one person (or a small group of them), which is then presented to a mostly passive audience, probably never will disappear.
 However, other forms of truly collaborative art likely will develop.
 Someday, for example, will thousands of people join online, individually, to play their clarinet, trumpet, violin, or guitar in a mass online concert for an audience of millions?
 What would happen if hundreds of non-professionals took turns creating a work of art online or in person, one stroke per person, or if dozens took turns providing a new chapter or new paragraph to a developing novel?
 Artists already are experimenting with such art collaborations.